-• All Scientific reviewers will need an ARP account.
-If you don't have an account in ARP already, a basic account has been created using your ACNS Customer Portal email has been created for you in order for you to be assigned reviews.

-- On first login to ARP you will need to create a password using the 'Forgot your password?' feature.
-If you have any difficulties with this, please contact the User Office NSW (user.office.nsw@ansto.gov.au) - Please check and complete your personal details in the 'Profile' tab once you are logged in. - Once logged into the ARP, your dashboard will list some of your review assignments (and proposals for which you are a PI or co-proposer if relevant). - Go to the 'Reviews' tab on the top menu or select the 'See All Reviews' tab to see all proposals that you have been assigned for review.
+- All Scientific reviewers need an ARP account.
+If you don't have an account in ARP already, a basic account has been created using your ACNS Customer Portal email in order for you to be assigned reviews. - The User Office recommends that you always use your institutional email rather than a personal email.
+This allows us to validate your organisational details. - On first login to ARP you will need to create a password using the 'Forgot your password?' feature.
+If you have any difficulties with this, please contact the User Office NSW (user.office.nsw@ansto.gov.au) - Please check and complete your personal details in the 'Profile' tab once you are logged in. - Once logged into the ARP, your dashboard will list some of your review assignments (and proposals for which you are a PI or co-proposer if relevant).